Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Eigenspectrum analysis and localization properties

 In order to better understand the mixing of dipolar and photonic weights induced by disorder, we display in Fig.~\ref{fig:Probability density for different disorder} the probability density $|\Psi_i(n)|^2$ along the sites $i$ of the chain for the same three eigenstates, for which the same color code is used.
 It should be noted, however, that the results of Fig.~\ref{fig:Probability density for different disorder} correspond to a given disorder realization.
 Increasing values of disorder strength $W/\omega_0=0.01, 0.1$, and $1$ are considered from left to right panels.

 In Figs.~\ref{fig:Probability density for different disorder}(a)-\ref{fig:Probability density for different disorder}(c), we present our results for the mainly photonic polariton with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0 = 0.9$.
-By increasing the disorder strength from left to right panels, the state goes from delocalized and mostly photonic in panels (a) and (b), to localized on multiple nonadjacent sites with a very small PR in panel (c).
-In the following we term these states ``semilocalized", as recently proposed by Botzung \textit{et.\ al} in Ref.~\cite{Botzung2020}, where they unveiled similar phenomena in a disordered Tavis-Cummings model.
-As studied in Refs.~\cite{Botzung2020,Chavez21}, semilocalized states can be seen as localized states, that is, an exponential peak with a size-independent PR, with long tails that have increased so that they are of the same order of magnitude as the original peak.
-These semilocalized states correspond to the purple region in Figs.~\ref{fig:Freq, PR and Ph function of W}(a) and \ref{fig:Freq, PR and Ph function of W}(b), i.e., being in the dark state band with eigenfrequencies $\omega_{q=0}^\mathrm{ph} \lesssim \omega_n^{\mathrm{pol}} \lesssim \omega_0 + W/2$.
+By increasing the disorder strength, the state goes from delocalized and mostly photonic in panels (a) and (b), to localized on multiple nonadjacent sites with a very small PR in panel (c).
+In the following we term these states ``semilocalized", as recently proposed by Botzung \textit{et al.}\ in Ref.~\cite{Botzung2020}, where they unveiled similar phenomena in a disordered Tavis-Cummings model.
+As studied in Refs.~\cite{Botzung2020,Chavez21,Dubail22}, semilocalized states can be seen as localized states, that is, an exponential peak with a size-independent PR, with long tails that have increased so that they are of the same order of magnitude as the original peak.
+In Appendix~\ref{sec:multifractality}, we discuss the nature of the semilocalized states present in our model, and notably the differences with the ones found in Refs.~\cite{Botzung2020,Chavez21,Dubail22}.
+In our model, these semilocalized states correspond to the purple region in Figs.~\ref{fig:Freq, PR and Ph function of W}(a) and \ref{fig:Freq, PR and Ph function of W}(b), i.e., they belong to the dark state band with eigenfrequencies $\omega_{q=0}^\mathrm{ph} \lesssim \omega_n^{\mathrm{pol}} \lesssim \omega_0 + W/2$.
 They present a constant value of PR of the order of $10$, as well as a photonic weight increasing linearly with the disorder strength.